-Today (May 14, 2018) is National Women’s Check-Up Day.
+Today, the 2nd Monday of May, is National Women’s Check-Up Day.
 Even if you aren’t getting a check-up today, you can make the call to schedule one.
 You can also decide whether or not to get a mammogram.
 Here are the basics:

 When and how often should you get a mammogram?

 Until recently, recommendations were for women to get screening mammograms beginning at age 40.
 Recently, the American Cancer Society has said that women can wait until age 45 to start getting annual mammograms and cut back to every other year once they turn 55.
 Still, they should have the option to get a mammogram beginning at age 40.

 When you get a mammogram, is a personal decision that should be made based on your doctor’s recommendations and your personal medical history.
 Be aware, that you don’t need to get one as early or as often as it was recommended in the past.

 I recently had my first mammogram at age 42.

 Why did I decide to have a screening mammogram before age 45?

 - My doctor recommended it and I trust her.